Glyphack/stateful-event-processing/README.md

 **User Profile**
 - email
 - username
+- starred_repos (many to many rel)
+    - repo = repo_name/repo_owner
+    - description
+- opened_pull_requests (one to many rel)
+    - repo = repo_name/repo_owner
+    - index
+    - title
-- stars_received
+    - created_at
-- total_pull_request_count
+    - status

 Filter user events on type

-Left join on PR table and count pull requests by user

-Left join on start table and count stars received
+Left join on PR table and add all user PR to record Left join on star table and add all repo names that user starred

-** Org Profile **
+**Org Profile**
 - members
 - name
 - 10_x_dev (the person who contributed the most to Org Repos)